-We suggested one of two options here: a portable crib like the Dream On Me 2 in 1 Portable Folding Stationary Side Crib hits all the right notes—easy to assemble, folds away for storage and is affordable.
+We suggest a couple options here.
+First is a portable crib like the Dream On Me 2 in 1 Portable Folding Stationary Side Crib hits all the right notes—easy to assemble, folds away for storage and is affordable.

 A mini crib that is only 38” long (versus 52” for a full-size crib).
 That means babies older than one year of age or larger infants may outgrow this crib before they are old enough to sleep in a toddler bed.

 A full-size crib lasts for much longer and hence is the safer option.
 (FYI: Babies typically stay in a full-size crib to age three or later.
 Once a child regularly climbs out of a crib, it is time for a big kid bed.)

 Hence the key issue with any mini crib is safety—older babies (younger toddlers) can easily escape a mini crib.
 Not so easily in a full-size crib.

 In light of the drawbacks of mini cribs, our second option here is a full-size crib that is easily to assemble.
 Yes, such cribs do exist.
-Our pick for this would be the Delta Canton crib ($219.99; not pictured)—Delta includes all the tools (allen wrench) to make assembly easy.
+Our pick for this would be the Delta Emery crib (; not pictured)—Delta includes all the tools (allen wrench) to make assembly easy.